avitevet/gulp-jasmine-phantom-testfailure/README.md

 # gulp-jasmine-phantom-testfailure

-This repository shows that, on my win10 system with the following specifications:
+This repository shows a failure that I am encountering when using gulp/jasmine/phantomjs.
+The test fails when run in gulp, but when I open the generated specRunner.html in chrome, the test passes.

+## Prerequisites

+I ran this test using these tools & versions:

 * node v4.4.7
 * npm 3.10.5

+## Running the example

-To run this example, just install node & npm, then run:
+To run this example, just install node & npm as above, then run:

 ```
 npm install